Woody (Toy Story): Characteristics

 He has been Andy's favorite toy since kindergarten, with a special spot on the bed, and is the leader and the brains of the toys in Andy's room.
-Andrew Stanton said that he understood that Woody would need to be a lovable, yet flawed leader since he is somewhat selfish.
+Andrew Stanton said that he understood that Woody would need to be a lovable yet flawed leader since he is somewhat selfish.
 In Toy Story 2, it was revealed that he starred as the main character from a popular 1950s TV show Woody's Roundup.
 When Al is bargaining with Andy's mom in an attempt to take Woody, Andy's mom declines, stating that Woody is "an old family toy."
 Prospector also directly and derogatorily refers to him as a "hand-me-down cowboy doll" later in the movie.
 John Lasseter said "we always thought" that Woody is "kind of a hand-me-down" to Andy from his father.

-In the mock outtakes of Toy Story 2, Woody is shown to have a more mischievous side by pulling pranks on Buzz Lightyear, which includes drawing on his helmet, using his wings as advertising space for rent when they suddenly pop open for the end scene, and hiding in a Buzz Lightyear cardboard box to make faces as he walks past the hundreds of Buzz Lightyear toys on the shelves.
+In the mock outtakes of Toy Story 2, Woody is shown to have a more mischievous side by pulling pranks on Buzz Lightyear, which includes drawing on his helmet and wings, and hiding in a Buzz Lightyear cardboard box to make faces as he walks past the hundreds of Buzz Lightyear toys on the shelves.